Here's Everything You Need to Know About the Edmonton Backwater Valve Rebate Program!

 You Live in a Heavy Rainfall Area

-In most Edmonton neighbourhoods, the sanitary sewers and the storm sewers are combined.
+In most Edmonton neighborhoods, the sanitary sewers and the storm sewers are combined.
 Where this is the case, it means that heavy rains will drain into the sewers, and when there is too much for the city sewer to handle it can back up into the nearby homes.
 If you are in one of these areas and sometimes experience lots of rain or flash floods, a backwater valve is essential.
 EPCOR works hard on the sewage and drainage systems, but they can't control the weather.

 Being in the Edmonton area, heavy rains and thunderstorms aren’t exactly optional, so it is definitely wise to protect your home with a backwater valve to prevent serious damage.